Complete UK Stair Nosing Guide

 BS 8300‑2:2018

-Sets standards for inclusive stair design including contrast, tactile surfaces, materials, and sizing.
+Defines best practice for inclusive stair design, including visual contrast, materials, and accessibility.

 Equality Act 2010